alexbeletsky/backbone-computedfields/README.md

 }
 ```

-`set` function recieves the `fields` object, with same names of properties as model attributes.
-If `set` function changes the value of property, the change is propogated to model.
+`set` function receives the `fields` object, with same names of properties as model attributes.
+If `set` function changes the value of property, the change is propagated to model.
 Typically, you should change only one field in `set` method.

 ##Model changes